 I find reading 5-year-old magazines in the waiting room absolutely riveting… said no one ever.
-While the wait may be boring, visits to the optometrist are critical for maintaining eye and overall health and there’s nothing that can be done about this decade-old problem and improve waiting rooms, right?
-The Kuusoft team always believes that innovation can be found, no matter how tough or long lasting the problem is.
+While the wait may be boring, visits to the optometrist are critical for maintaining eye and overall health.
+Moreover, nothing can be done about this decade-old problem and improve waiting rooms, right?
+The Kuusoft team always believes that we can find innovation anywhere, no matter how tough or long-lasting the problem is.
 The solution to the issue of tedious waits for your patients is now here with The Optical Library!

-Enhancing the already extensive features of NexSigns is this collection of 250 unique, educational contents spread across five major categories: advice, commercial, fact, optical illusion, and quiz.
-The pre-made, but customizable, content is designed to help make your patients’ visits to your practice a more enjoyable experience.
-With The Optical Library you will be able to improve your waiting room by educating, informing, and engaging you patients.
+Enhancing the already extensive features of NexSigns is this collection of 250 unique, educational contents spread across five major categories.
+It includes advice, commercial, fact, optical illusion, and quiz.
+The pre-made but customizable content is useful to help make your patients’ visits to your practice a more enjoyable experience.
+With The Optical Library, you will be able to improve your waiting room by educating, informing, and engaging your patients.

-The rate of new technology and services being developed has drastically increased since the early days of optometry, where the first glasses were made sometime 13th century northern Italy and the next improvement came 500 years later with Benjamin Franklin’s bifocals.
-The modern era of optometry is one marked by new developments and product being released so quickly that patient’s don’t stand a chance at keeping up with it all.
+The rate of new technology and services being developed has drastically increased since the early days of optometry.
+The first glasses were on the market sometime in 13th century northern Italy.
+The next improvement came 500 years later with Benjamin Franklin’s bifocals.
+The modern era of optometry is monumental by new developments and products.
+So quickly that patients don’t stand a chance at keeping up with it all.
 This is where The Optical Library‘s role in your waiting room comes into play.

-Commercials for these new services can be played right in the waiting room where eye care is top of mind and questions about those services can be answered by you during their appointment.
-In addition to the new products and treatments that can be played, you can also use The Optical Library to inform you patients of all sorts of housekeeping items like when to schedule their next appointment, what information to have ready, and when your practice is open.
+Digital signage can play commercials for these new services in the waiting room where eye care is top of mind.
+And questions about those services can find their answers by you during their appointment.
+In addition to the new products and treatments, you can also use OCL to inform your patients of all sorts of housekeeping items.
+For instance, when to schedule their next appointment, what information to have ready, and when your practice is open.

-Micah Solomon advocated that customer engagement is critical to a successful business in a Forbes article several years ago and the same lessons apply for optometry practices.
+Micah Solomon advocated that customer engagement was critical to a successful business in a Forbes article several years ago.
+And the same lessons apply to optometry practices.
 Regardless of whether they’re called patients or customers, the rule applies that loyalty, purchases, and referrals are all influenced by engagement.
-This is why retail stores go through such an immense effort to make their aesthetic interesting and alluring to customers, but the same is not often said about optometry (or any medical) offices.
+This is why retail stores go through such an immense effort to make their aesthetic interesting and alluring to customers.
+But the same is not often talked about optometry (or any medical) offices.
 The wait can be lengthy and nerve-wracking, especially if the patient is concerned about a specific problem in their eye health.
-With visits already being associated with negativity (ill health), patients are less likely to plan their next check-up in advance or make recommendations.
+With visits already being associated with negativity (ill health), patients are less likely to plan their next check-up or make recommendations.

 The Optical Library enhances NexSigns ability to engage your patients and make their time in the waiting room more pleasant.
 The optical illusion and quiz categories provide information in an entertaining way making their wait seem shorter and ensure that the waiting room isn’t a tedious place.
 Like everything in The Optical Library, the quiz and optical illusion categories seek not just to entertain, but also educate.
 Many studies have researched learning behaviors and found that game-based learning drastically enhances knowledge retention and recall abilities.